MatHyp/Raytracer/README.md

 # Ray Tracer - Graphics and Visualization Final Project

 ![Ray Tracing Example](images/with-wavefront-obj.png)
-*Example scene rendered with shadows, reflections, and complex materials*

 ## Overview
 This project is a fully functional CPU-based ray tracer developed as the final assignment for the **Graphics and Visualization** course.
 Ray tracing simulates the physical behavior of light to generate photorealistic images by tracing rays from the camera through each pixel and calculating interactions with objects in a 3D scene.
 Built in C++, this implementation includes advanced features like recursive reflections, dynamic shadows, and optimized acceleration structures.